There are 7 common symptoms of dementia, known as the 7 A’s for obvious reasons.

 Anosognosia is the medical term given to someone with a mental illness who is unaware of their condition.
-Anosognosia is caused by damage/changes to the brain’s frontal lobe which is responsible for our self image.

-I wish that I had known about anosognosia in the earlier stages of Mum’s illness as I would have approached her questions differently, if I had realised that she had a genuine lack of insight.
+I wish that I had known about anosognosia in the earlier stages of Mum’s illness as I would have approached her questions differently, if I had realized that she had a genuine lack of insight.

 What is aphasia?

 Aphasia is the term used to describe someone who has difficulty with language and speech, including problems with reading, listening, speaking and writing.
-Aphasia is caused by damage to the left side of the brain responsible for language.

 There are 4 broad categories of aphasia: